 We loved wandering the narrow alleyways of Chinatown and taking in the differing architecture, illuminated lanterns, and delicious smells of the street food and Chinese restaurants.

 Since we had been snacking most of the day we decided to keep that trend going and grabbed some quick street food snacks like soup dumplings and steamed buns.
-The first steamed buns we tried were shrimp and barbecue pork from Edosei which was recommended to us from a friend.
-The bun dough was perfectly cooked and the filling was also absolutely delicious!
+The first steamed buns we tried were shrimp and barbecue pork from Edosei which was recommended to us by a friend.
+The bun was perfectly cooked and the filling was also absolutely delicious!

 Then we tried sesame balls and more steamed buns from the infamous Kocho Tensinpo while admiring all the intricate details and lanterns hung from the shop fronts before heading back to Tokyo.